claviska/SimpleImage/readme.md

 every argument.
 Check out **SimpleImage.class.php** for required/optional parameters and valid ranges for certain arguments.

-    // Flip the image horizontally (use y to flip vertically)
+    // Flip the image horizontally (use 'y' to flip vertically)
     $img->flip('x');

     // Rotate the image 90 degrees clockwise